FAQS ABOUT DEBRA AND HER BOOKS:

 When did Debra start self publishing?

 For years friends and family had asked Debra when she would come out with a book of her poems.
 She’d had poems published in literary magazines while in college, but after graduation had focused on selling advertising for the Collierville Herald in TN while writing short stories.
 As self publishing became more accessible, in 2013 she decided to test the waters with her first poetry anthology, Twilight Dips.
 Bringing the book out in ebook through KDP and in print through Createspace, she took that leap and now thinks of this book as her training wheel self published book.
 She hired a cover artist she’d worked with at one of her publishing houses and an author friend edited the anthology.
 Everything else she did herself.
 The book is still available in print and in ebook.
 There is a possibility she might bring it out in audio one day.

 Why does Debra call herself a hybrid author?

-A hybrid author is one who publishes in traditional publishing through a publishing house as well as self publishing his or her books.
-Coming from traditional publishing and having been with five publishers, Debra then branched out into self publishing with her first poetry anthology.
-After obtaining rights from three of her former publishers, all of which are no longer in business, she re-released those back list books through her own label, Belo Dia Publishing.
-Debra believes in doing what is best for each story as well as for the author.
-She knows there are pluses and minuses to each way of publishing and doesn’t believe in criticizing either one.
-For everyone, the goal should be to put out good books, good stories.
+A hybrid author is published in traditional publishing through a publishing house as well as self publishing.
+Having been with five traditional publishers, Debra branched out into self publishing with her first poetry anthology in 2013.
+Later she obtained rights from five former publishers and re-released her back list books through her own label, Belo Dia Publishing Incorporated.
+Debra believes in doing what’s best for each story as well as for the author.
+She knows there are pluses and minuses to each way of publishing and doesn’t criticize either one.
+She believes the goal should be to put out good books and to get them into readers hands.

-Why did Debra choose Belo Dia Publishing as the name of her publishing company?
+Why did Debra choose Belo Dia Publishing Incorporated as the name of her publishing company?